-As the monkeypox outbreak continues to grow, the World Health Organization recently declared monkeypox a public health emergency of international concern, voicing a specific concern for those who might be at high risk of getting severely ill from the virus, including children, pregnant people, and those who are immunosuppressed.
+The World Health Organization declared monkeypox a public health emergency of international concern on July 23, voicing a specific concern for those who might be at high risk of getting severely ill from the virus, including children, pregnant people, and those who are immunosuppressed.

 Yet, even when making these seemingly game-changing announcements, public health experts continue emphasizing that the vast majority of cases they are seeing are still in men who have sex with men.
-At least for the moment, they say that this is the community that needs more attention and access to vaccines and testing.
+Overall, 98% of cases in the US have been in men and 93% of cases have been in men who’ve reported recent sexual contact with other men, said CDC Director Dr. Rochelle Walensky at a White House press briefing on August 18th.
+At the moment, public health officials say that this is the community that needs more attention and access to vaccines and testing.

 Of the two children with monkeypox reported by the CDC in July, one was a toddler in California, and the other, an infant who was an international visitor from the United Kingdom, was being treated in Washington, DC.
-Both were treated with the drug TPOXX (tecovirimat), which is currently only available through an investigational new drug permit.
+Both were treated with the drug tecovirimat (Tpoxx), which is currently only available through an investigational new drug permit.

-With summer nearly over and school starting soon, Monkeypox Twitter is concerned.
+With summer nearly over and school starting for many, Monkeypox Twitter is concerned.

 Parents and teachers are worried about how safe it is to go back to school.
 Others have unease that a large-scale pediatric outbreak could ignite a full-blown pandemic or could result in staffing shortages.
 And in one of the most widely shared sentiments, LGBTQ+ folks and allies fear that agencies’ continued focus on gay and bisexual men even as other people are contracting the virus puts LGBTQ+ people at risk for further societal ostracization, particularly those who work with kids.